quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		)
 ```

-The result of this will consist a total of 4 row items and their respective "Sales Amount" with "Monday" repeated once.
+The result of this will consist a total of 4 row items and their respective "*Sales Amount*" with "*Monday*" repeated once.

 To remove the repeatation, we can use  `DISTINCT()` before `UNION()` in the `RETURN` argument -: